dejvis90/Validity-qt-wallet-13.1.6.0-deb-package/README.md

 sudo apt install ./validity_13.1.6.0-1_amd64.deb

-# Open the terminal in the folder where you downloaded the .deb file.
+(Open the terminal in the folder where you downloaded the .deb file)